Aditi-Sharma-maai2026/ft-business-school-ranking-predictive-analytics/README.md

 ## Acknowledgements

-Supervised by Prof. Harald Hungenberg and Margarita Kriger, ESMT Berlin.
+Supervised by ESMT Berlin.
 Built on FT embargoed ranking data and ESMT's internal reconstruction models, provided for academic use with ESMT Berlin's clearance.
 AI-assisted tools (Claude, ChatGPT, Copilot) supported brainstorming, coding, debugging, and language refinement during development; all